CMU-IDS-Fall-2022/final-project-foodrescuers/Proposal.md

 **Narrative**:

 We want to introduce the user to the problem of food waste by showing the user how much food their home country wasted since the time they were born.
-Users will be able to select their country of interest, Year(s) they are interested in, and commodity to see the loss percentage of food for each year for the commodities they are interested.
+For interactivity, users will be able to select their country of interest, Year(s) they are interested in, and commodity to see the loss percentage of food for each year for the commodities they are interested.
 The graphic below will filter baked on the user input to show the percentage of commodities that were lost for each country within the given time period.

 ![Narrative graph](images/narrative.png "image_tooltip")
 <center>(Image 5.
 Narrative screen)</center>